-4 Use of course below the 500 level on a Plan of Study requires approval from the Graduate Committee.
+5 Use of course below the 500 level on a Plan of Study requires approval from the Graduate Committee.
 Written requests for approval should justify inclusion of these courses on a course by course basis.
-MGMT/OBHR course work must represent less than 50 percent of the credit hours on a Plan of Study.5 Credit for acceptable courses taken at other universities may be transferred after one satisfactory semester in residence.
+MGMT/OBHR course work must represent less than 50 percent of the credit hours on a Plan of Study.
+The required 47 credits may include required course credits counting towards core or specialty requirements as long as they are 500+ level credits.

+6 Credit for acceptable courses taken at other universities may be transferred after one satisfactory semester in residence.
 Undergraduate transfer credits from another university must be declared in excess for the BS Degree, must be taken for graduate credit and must be equivalent to Purdue 500 or 600 level courses.
 Equivalency of transfer credits to Purdue credits is determined by the Graduate School.
 A maximum of twelve credits may be transferred if earned as excess undergraduate credit or in post-baccalaureate status at Purdue University.

-6 The research credits for the professional option MS degree are in the form of a special problem, the MS thesis and PhD dissertation research credits are not considered "courses".
+7 The research credits for the professional option MS degree are in the form of a special problem, the MS thesis and PhD dissertation research credits are not considered "courses".

-7 The Graduate School requires that all courses appearing on the Plan of Study be passed with a grade of C- or better.
+8 The Graduate School requires that all courses appearing on the Plan of Study be passed with a grade of C- or better.